 Halloween Sugar Cookie Bars are sponsored by Dixie Crystals in conjunction with a social media campaign through Sunday Supper LLC.
 All opinions are my own.

 Can you believe Halloween is around the corner?
 I feel like it was just New Year’s and here I am baking up Halloween Sugar Cookie Bars!
 Halloween is one of my favorite holidays.
-Even though I don’t dress up or have children, I to watch giddy little kids go door-to-door and see their creative outfits.
+Even though I don’t dress up, I love to watch giddy little kids go door-to-door and see their creative outfits.

 - Halloween Rice Krispie Treat Cake